How the blog was built part 5 - import a backup

 Extract the blog data

-The first part of the import is to uncompress the blog backup file into the blog content location.
+The first part of the extraction is to uncompress the blog content into the import location and then move it to the Ghost install location.

 #!/bin/bash